Partial Information Sharing over Social Learning Networks: Performance Analysis

-Before dwelling upon the analysis of the learning performance, it is useful to introduce some auxiliary quantities.
-In the following, we denote by $\thetasharec$ a ``fictitious'' hypothesis that represents occurrence of any hypothesis distinct from $\thetatrue$.
-Likewise, we introduce the following fictitious likelihood associated with $\thetasharec$:
+Before delving upon the analysis of the learning performance, it is useful to introduce some auxiliary quantities.
+Recall the definition of $\thetasharec$, which corresponds to a ``fictitious'' hypothesis that represents occurrence of any hypothesis distinct from $\thetashare$.
+This fictitious hypothesis does not explicitly belong to $\Theta$, and therefore is not associated to any of the likelihood functions.
+To this end, we use instead the definition of the fictitious likelihood, seen in \eqref{eq:likelihoodthetac}, which embodies compressed information on all likelihoods relative to $\theta\neq \thetashare$.
+These two concepts allow us to extend the notation of the KL divergence introduced in \eqref{eq:kldiv} to likelihood $L_k(\xi|\thetasharec)$:

+We also introduce the corresponding network average of divergences, where the averaging weights are given by the entries of the Perron eigenvector in \eqref{eq:perronv}:\footnote{From the convexity of $-\log(\cdot)$ and using Jensen's inequality, we have that:

-The definition above allows us to extend the notation of the KL divergence introduced in \eqref{eq:kldiv} to likelihood $L_k(\xi|\thetasharec)$:\footnote{From the convexity of $-\log(\cdot)$ and using Jensen's inequality, we can relate the quantity $d_{k}(\thetasharec)$ to the individual KL divergences relative to the non-transmitted hypotheses according to:
+Taking expectation of both sides in \eqref{eq:ineqlike} allows us to relate $d_{k}(\thetasharec)$ to the KL divergences relative to the non-transmitted hypotheses according to:

 From \eqref{eq:klineq}, we see that the finite KL divergence assumption (Assumption~\ref{as:integ}) extends naturally to $d_k(\thetasharec)$ for all $k=1,2,\dots,K$.}